FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear-Regression-new.md

-Podemos ver que hay varios pares de predictores con alta correlación lineal en la muestra de datos con la que estamos trabajando.
+Podemos ver que hay varios pares de predictores que tienen alta correlación lineal para la muestra de datos con la que estamos trabajando.

 Por ejemplo: **(no\_of\_bathrooms ,  no\_of\_bedrooms )** , **(size\_in\_m\_2 , no\_of\_bedrooms)**  , **(size\_in\_m\_2 , no\_of\_bathrooms)**